 Trusted by thousands of fire and law enforcement agencies for over 40 years, Knox Rapid Access Solutions have provided first responders with immediate access into secure buildings, campuses, residences and commercial properties when it matters most.
 Removing barriers to entry reduces injuries to responders and minimizes property damage.
 That's the power of the Knox rapid access system.

 The Knox company is no longer using paper order forms starting January 2019 to buy their products.
 All Knox boxes will be ordered online through their web site, www.Knoxbox.com .
-If a resident or business owner is interested in purchasing a Knox Box and has questions regarding the operation of them and the correct model to order, please contact Lieutenant Brian Zimlich at the Brecksville Fire Department by calling 440-526-2640.
+If a resident or business owner is interested in purchasing a Knox Box and has questions regarding the operation of them and the correct model to order, please contact the Brecksville Fire Department by calling 440-526-2640.